Pakistan–Samoa relations

-Pakistan–Samoa relations are the bilateral relations that exist between Pakistan and Samoa.
+Pakistan–Samoa relations are the bilateral relations between Pakistan and Samoa.
 Pakistan's High Commission in Wellington, New Zealand, is concurrently accredited to Samoa.
 Pakistan also has an honorary consul in Apia.
 Both countries are members of the Commonwealth of Nations.

 History

 Relations between Pakistan and Samoa were officially established on 7 March 1983.
 Both countries emerged as independent states following a common colonial past; Pakistan was formerly a part of the British Raj (1843–1947), while Samoa was a British mandate under the Dominion of New Zealand (1914–1962).
 The diplomatic relationship has been characterised as cordial.
 Both countries are member states of the United Nations (UN), Commonwealth of Nations and Group of 77, and have interacted with each other at the UN and other multilateral fora on issues of mutual interest.
 On 1 June 2000, Pakistani president Pervez Musharraf felicitated Samoa's head of state Malietoa Tanumafili II and prime minister Tuilaepa Aiono Sailele Malielegaoi on the occasion of Samoa's independence day:

 In May 2004, Samoa was a member of the Commonwealth Ministerial Action Group which endorsed Pakistan's readmission into the Commonwealth.
 In September 2014, Pakistan participated in the Third International Conference on Small Island Developing States (SIDS) hosted by Samoa.
 The forum sought to galvanise international support for small island nations as they transitioned to sustainable development, with a focus on climate change and renewable energy.